stevenrichter16/GANArt/README.md

 ## To Left Field Labs:

-Using another machine learning model, GPT-3, I am working on a website that generates fake product names and subsequent descriptions for that product.
+With the use of GPT-3, another machine learning model, I am working on a website that generates fake product names and subsequent descriptions for those products.
 Here are a couple example outputs I generated while filling out the application for the Junior to Mid-Level Front End Developer position.
 ##
   **Product Name:**
   Lite-Touch